 The interpreter should not filter out any communication.
 Anything that you say and the patient says should be interpreted.
 If you do not want what you say to be heard by the patient, you should not say it.

-Having dependable access to language services improves patient care and enhances communication between the medical team and the patient.
-If you are a medical professional who might benefit from translation services, contact us today to learn more about our services.
+Having dependable access to language interpretation services improves patient care and enhances communication between the medical team and the patient.
+If you are a medical professional who might benefit from the work of our language interpreters, contact us today to learn more about Geneva Worldwide and our full range of translation, transcription, and interpretation services.